 Mississippi---has no spend down.
-Gov. Barbour (R) cut the aged/disabled level from \$1,000+ to \$724/mo (with a \$50, not just a \$20, disregard) & there are no MSP asset tests.
-The parent level is 24%/44% wkg ('12), CHIP's is 200% & ADAP's is 400% (which may be cut to 200%).
-Only 2 brand Rx's/mo & 3 generics/mo are covered (but HIV patients get 5 brand
+Ex-Gov. Barbour (R) cut the aged/disabled level from \$1,000+ to \$724/mo (with a \$50, not just a \$20, disregard), with no asset tests (including for MSPs).
+The parent level is 24%/44% wkg ('12), CHIP's is 200% & ADAP's is 400%.
+Only 2 brand Rx's/mo & 3 generics/mo are covered (but HIV patients get 5 brand Rx's).

-Rx's).
 Barbour cut phys, speech & occu therapy benefits.
-An in-person re-application rule limits enrollment; he & the Senate (R) won't drop it, except maybe for LTC, but the House (still nominally D) might.
-After securing new cigarette & hosp taxes, Barbour proposed DDS, nursing home & hospital (but not MD) fee cuts, as well as patient premiums & bigger co-pays; proposed a 7% mental health cut, lower mental health center subsidies and closing 4 mental hospitals & 15 mental crisis centers.
-Some disabled children's parents say the state tightened Katie Becket waiver medical qualification rules
+An in-person re-application rule limits enrollment; he & the Senate (R) won't drop it, except maybe for LTC, but the House (also now R) might.
+After securing new cigarette & hosp taxes, he proposed DDS, nursing home & hospital (but not MD) fee cuts, as well as patient premiums & bigger co-pays; a 7% mental health cut, lower mental health center subsidies and closing 4 mental hospitals & 15 mental crisis centers.
+Some disabled children's parents complain that the state tightened Katie Becket waiver medical qualification rules.
+Gov. Bryant (R) is planning to award contracts to favored---but, according to some advocates, sub-par---managed care firms to offer care.
+For a comprehensive study of the state's Medicaid & related programs and future prospects see www.taepusa.org

 Missouri---is a 209(b) state.
 Its risk pool has no Medicare supplement but has a low income premium discount.
-The GOP legislature cut the aged/disabled level from 100 to 85%; ended medical assistance for those awaiting SSA disability awards; cut the 100% parent level to 19%/ 38% wkg ('12); ended adult dental coverage; raised CHIP premiums; denied CHIP to those whose job plans cost under 5% of income; raised & more strictly enforced co-pays; but kept the ADAP & CHIP levels at 300% & raised the SPAP level (it covers only those already on Medicare) to 150%.
-Blue Cross & a foundation subsidize insurance for KC-area families under \$30,000 The state pays "premium support" for clients' job plan premiums but denies them full secondary Medicaid; restored hospice & wkg disabled coverage (which covers only those with very low SSDI checks); gives birth control & screenings to women under 185%; restored adult vision (except for the aged in nursing homes), hearing aid & podiatry benefits; and let the aged & disabled opt out of HMOs .A court made the state widen notice & hearing rights before closing CHIP cases The state let community health centers & rural clinics presumptively enroll children in Medicaid & CHIP (before, only 4 hospitals could).
-Growing costs made Gov Nixon (D) drop plans to restore the 100% aged/disabled level & boost outreach.
+The GOP legislature cut the aged/disabled level from 100 to 85%; ended medical aid for those awaiting SSA disability awards; cut the 100% parent level to 19%/ 38% wkg (12); ended adult dental benefits; raised CHIP premiums; denied CHIP to those whose job plans cost under 5% of income: raised & more strictly enforced co-pays: but kept the ADAP & CHIP levels at 300% & raised the SPAP level (it covers only those already on Medicare) to 150%.
+Blue Cross & a foundation subsidize insurance for KC-area families under \$30,000 The state pays "premium support" for clients' job plan premiums but denies them full secondary Medicaid; restored hospice & wkg disabled coverage (which covers only those with very low SSDI checks); gives birth control & screenings to women under 185%; restored adult vision (except for the aged in nursing homes), hearing aid & podiatry benefits; and let the aged & disabled opt out of HMOs .A court made the state widen not-ice & hearing rights before closing CHIP cases The state let community health centers & rural clinics presumptively en-roll children in Medicaid & CHIP (before, only 4 hospitals could).
+Growing costs made Gov Nixon (D) drop plans to res-tore the 100% aged/disabled level & boost outreach.
 He sought hospital rate cuts of \$139 million & \$32 million in MD & DDS fees and mental health & public clinic funding.
-The ADAP director cut its formulary in Jan.
-'10 to cover only anti-retrovirals & Rx's for opportunistic infections--but restored the full formulary in Nov.
-'10.
+The ADAP director cut its formulary in 1/10 to cover only anti-ret-rovirals & Rx's for opportunistic infections--but restored the full formulary in 11/10.
 The state made private plans cover some autism care.
-CMS said the state is wrongly limiting home health care to the homebound.
+CMS said the state wrongly limits home health care to the homebound; and state & CMS staff discovered that the spend down for the aged & disabled is calculated too liberally by giving clients "credit" for bills paid by Medicare or insurance or which providers had written off.
+The GOP House Appropriations Committee Chairman cut \$28 million from Medicaid services to the blind, but won't say why or how.